 Some people might turn their nose up at the NVIDIA Shield because it only has 3 GB of RAM and 16 GB of ROM, but the design is so intelligent that it doesn’t need more than that.
 Plus, you can plug in external storage via the USB 3.0 ports.

 The big difference?
 With the NVIDIA Shield, you unlock Netflix, Amazon Prime, and other streaming services in full 4K.
 If that is what you are looking for, then the NVIDIA Shield should be your choice between these two powerful players.

 A Beelink TV box is an Android TV Box made by Beelink, a premium electronics manufacturer that focuses on TV boxes and mini-PCs.
 They tend to focus on premium technology rather than affordable options.

 Beelink is considered a reliable, premium brand that sells good-quality electronics.
 They are based in China and are a part of Shenzhen AZW Technology.

 The GT Beelink King Android TV Box is a powerful TV box that offers a lot under the hood.
-This box is sure to be a hit with media buffs and gamers looking for something sophisticated enough to deliver all their content and with enough storage space to act as a media hub.
+This box is sure to be well received by media buffs and gamers looking for something sophisticated enough to deliver all their content and with enough storage space to act as a media hub.

-But if you want the freedom to stream your own library how you want, and get in some serious gaming on the big screen, the GT Beelink King is worth considering alongside the likes of the NVIDIA Shield Pro and the SkyStream Pro 8K.
+But if you want the freedom to stream your own library how you want, and get in some serious gaming on the big screen, the GT Beelink King is worth considering alongside the likes of the NVIDIA Shield.

 Have you used any Beelink Android TV boxes before?
 What do you think of them?
 Share your thoughts with the community in the comments section below.